 Latest retail treasury bonds

 Here are the latest retail treasury bonds from the Bureau of the Treasury.
-Since last quarter of 2019, there have been two issuance.
-Premyo bond is described below, while you can read this article about RTB 2020 for more information.
+Since last quarter of 2019, there have been two issuance: Premyo bonds and RTB 2020.
+Lately, the government has just announced the newest offering RTB-24.

 How can you invest in retail treasury bond?

-You can invest the Premyo bond during its offer period through online or through authorized partners via over-the-counter (OTC) transaction.
-For online, investors just went to Bureau of the Treasury website with a settlement account already opened with Development Bank of the Philippines, Landbank, or First Metro Securities Corporation.
+You can invest in RTBs during its offer period through online or through authorized partners via over-the-counter (OTC) transaction.
+For online, investors just went to Bureau of the Treasury website with a settlement account already opened with partner banks and investment houses.